jwworth/jakeworth/content/blog/work-small.md

 limited number of files, and leave a green test suite.
 Everything should be reversible without side effects.

-Anyone who has paired with me knows: when I'm pair programming, I'm quick to
-say: "Can we commit this now?"
+Anyone who has paired-programmed with me knows that I'm quick to say "Can we commit this now?"
 I want to commit as soon as the tests are green, as soon as I have an inkling that refactoring or optimization is imminent, the moment we let our attention drift, the second anything other than the current feature is up for discussion.

 I call this philosophy **Work Small**.

 ### What is Working Small?

-Working small: obsess about the small task at hand.
+Work small: obsess over the small task at hand.
 Measure and remeasure, discuss edge cases, ponder if you are using the right tools, sharpen them.
 Pick the smallest part of the problem you can solve and solve it.
 Don't stop until it's perfect.
 When it's perfect, sand the splinters away, cast it in lacquer,